tadashibashi/fsbank-server/ReadMe.md

 ### Docker Build

-Docker should be installed on your system.
+First please read the section below for a list of external dependencies and the environment variables that will need to be set.

 Then in the root of this repository run `docker build . --platform=linux/amd64`.
-This is our current method of deployment.

 ### Manual Build